vg-json-data/sm-json-data/logicalRequirements.md

 {"acidFrames": 35}
 ```

+__Additional considerations:__

+Much like the other logical elements that represent environmental frame damage, the acid frame counts listed in this project might not be stricly "perfect" play, but they are very much unforgiving.
+Their most significant value is to provide relative lengths to different acid runs.
+It's recommended to apply a leniency factor to those, possibly as an option that can vary by difficulty.

 #### enemyDamage object
 An `enemyDamage` object represents the need for Samus to intentionally take damage from an enemy.
 This is meant to be converted to a flat health value based on item loadout.
 It has the following properties:
 * _enemy:_ The name of the enemy that will damage Samus